Mu Python template

 -

-takes the same options as defined in the Python logging module. -
+LOG_LEVELtakes the same options as defined in the Python logging module. -

-to specify the deployment mode.
-Can bedevelopment
+MODEto specify the deployment mode.
+Can bedevelopmentas well asproduction.
+Defaults toproduction -

-is used to configure the SPARQL endpoint. -
+MU_SPARQL_ENDPOINTis used to configure the SPARQL endpoint. -

 By default this is set to

-specifies the graph in the triple store the microservice will work in. -
+MU_APPLICATION_GRAPHspecifies the graph in the triple store the microservice will work in. -

 By default this is set to

-is used to configure the timeout (in seconds) for SPARQL queries.
+MU_SPARQL_TIMEOUTis used to configure the timeout (in seconds) for SPARQL queries.

 Since this template is based on the meinheld-gunicorn-docker image, all possible environment config for that image is also available for the template.
 See meinheld-gunicorn-docker#environment-variables for more info.
-The template configures WEB_CONCURRENCY
+The template configures WEB_CONCURRENCY in particular to 1 by default.

 Production